neoZG/experiment1-sst2-xnli/README.md

 ```
 This provides the BitLinear implementation needed for BitNet.

+**⚠️ Important Note on BitNet Efficiency**: The current implementation using the Transformers library will not provide the full efficiency benefits (speed, latency, energy) of BitNet's 1-bit architecture.
+These benefits require specialized computational kernels not available in the standard Transformers library.
+While you will see reduced memory usage, for optimal efficiency in production, consider using the official BitNet C++ implementation: [bitnet.cpp](https://github.com/microsoft/bitnet).

 ## How to Run Experiments
 ### Fine-tuning
 Use the `train.py` script to fine-tune a model on a task.
 Training parameters can be specified via command-line arguments or by editing `config.yaml`.
 For example: